Corpus Christi Slip And Fall Attorney

 Almost everyone slips and falls at some point.
 Anyone can stumble or lose their balance, but sometimes, someone else’s negligence or a dangerous condition leads to their fall.
 According to the National Safety Council, slip and fall accidents are one of the most common causes of unintentional injury, accounting for around 8.9 million emergency department visits each year.
 Up to 50 percent of all accidental deaths in the home result from a slip and fall.
 Such accidents are also the primary cause of days lost from work.

 Slip and fall accidents may be commonplace, but they can lead to serious injuries.
 Slip and fall refers to an accident when a person slips, trips, or falls on someone else’s property and is injured.
 While the term seems common, it belies the seriousness of these injuries that can have serious long-term impacts on the victim.
 This type of accident falls within personal injury law.
 Victims may recover by bringing a Corpus Christi slip and fall accident claim against the person or entity responsible for causing their fall and, therefore, their injury.

 Because such accidents usually happen on someone else’s property, including a store or other place of business, the cases are known as premises liability claims.
 Victims may receive compensation for their losses, such as medical bills, lost income, and non-economic damages such as pain and suffering.
-If you have been injured in a slip and/or fall accident, contact an experienced Corpus Christi personal injury attorney at The Patel Firm right away to discuss your legal options.
+If you have been injured in a slip and/or fall accident, contact an experienced Corpus Christi Slip And Fall Lawyer at The Patel Firm right away to discuss your legal options.

 Falls happen anywhere and everywhere.
 They occur in public places, privately owned property, and job sites.
 People fall in stores and restaurants.
 They fall on the stairs, trip on torn carpeting, or slip on wet floors.
 Outside hazards include broken sidewalks, unsafe stairs and railings, inadequate lighting, ice, or potholes.